Haystack EU 2023

 The Search Relevance Conference!
 Sponsored by OpenSource Connections

-- We strongly recommend that everyone who attends Haystack Europe 2022 in Berlin be vaccinated with two vaccinations plus an additional booster shot.
-But, due to a change in legal regulation, we legally aren't allowed to check vaccine certificates anymore.
+- We strongly recommend that everyone who attends Haystack Europe 2023 in Berlin be vaccinated with two vaccinations plus an additional booster shot, but we will not be checking vaccination status.

 - All participants will be informed in case of an outbreak using the provided contact details.